The Natalie Miller Fellowship Inc.

 The NMF aims to equip our future female leaders with the skills, knowledge and insight to take on bigger and more challenging opportunities.
 The NMF awards a fellowship grant of up to $20,000 to a woman working in the industry to help further her professional development through educational programs such as internships, attachments or secondments.

-In 2017, the NMF will deliver the Brilliant Careers Leadership Program inspiring women to develop their leadership skills.
+In 2019, the NMF will deliver it’s second Brilliant Careers Leadership Conference inspiring women to develop their leadership skills.

 “Dream big as Natalie Miller has done.”